gcr/torch-residual-networks/README.md

 ImageNet: Effect of model architecture (preliminary)
 ----------------------------------------------------
-[@ducha-aiki is performing preliminary experiments on imagenet.](https://github.com/gcr/torch-residual-networks/issues/5) On Imagenet, @ducha-aiki found the opposite effect from the CIFAR results above:
+[@ducha-aiki is performing preliminary experiments on imagenet.](https://github.com/gcr/torch-residual-networks/issues/5) On Imagenet, @ducha-aiki found the opposite effect from the CIFAR results above.
+Putting batch normalization after the residual layer seems to improve results on Imagenet.

 > Second, results on CIFAR-10 often contradicts results on ImageNet.
 I.e., leaky ReLU > ReLU on CIFAR, but worse on ImageNet.